 Community Infrastructure Levy (CIL)

-Community Infrastructure Levy Consultation
+Community Infrastructure Levy - latest news

 The consultation on the Preliminary Draft Charging Schedule ran from 2nd November to 14th December 2018.
 Results of the consultation were reported to the Councils' Cabinets in April 2019 and the Draft Charging Schedule has now been approved by both Chiltern District Council and South Bucks District Council.

 The Councils will take account of the responses to the first consultation and will prepare an amended Charging Schedule for the second consultation, expected to coincide with the Local Plan consultation.
 Following that stage of consultation, the charging schedule will then be submitted for an independent Public Examination to be arranged in which a Planning Inspector will consider evidence from the Councils and from developers, planning agents, stakeholders, Parish Councils, residents' groups, the County Council, infrastructure providers and other likely interested parties.